ashtonian/dotfiles/README.md

 # $HOME

-This is my cross platform `home` folder - which contains post install scripts for MacOS (OS X) and Windows 10.
+This is my cross platform `$HOME` folder - which contains post install scripts for MacOS (OS X) and Windows 10.
 As well as my home lab server and network appliance install scripts, configs and docker files.

 // TODO: ToC